PrincessRTFM/WoLua/docs/game.md

 - `Weather`, readonly object\
   The current [weather](weather.md) for the current zone.

+- `NearbyEntities`, readonly enumerable\
+  A sequence of [entity wrappers](entity.md) for nearby game entities.
+Only objects close enough for your client to load will be available.
+In areas of sufficient congestion, your client may not load everything, in which case unloaded entities will be missing from this list.
+Order is neither specified nor guaranteed, as this is read from the game's memory.

 ## Methods
 The following methods are avilable on the `Game` API object.